Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

-In the above expression $\psi^{C}_{q,N_1,...,N_l}$ is a specialisation of coefficients to one variable (formula \eqref{eq:8''''}). \end{thm} Note that this formula is a state sum of intersections in a configuration space where the number of particles depends on the choice of individual colours $N_1,..,N_l$ for colouring the link.
+\end{thm} Note that this formula is a state sum of intersections in a configuration space where the number of particles depends on the choice of individual colours $N_1,..,N_l$ for colouring the link.